planet-api/documentation/_documentation/authentication/login.md

 ### Response
 `200` status with a JSON object, containing:
-- `message`: The type of planet generated
+- `message`: The outcome of the login
 - `token`: The access token, used to authenticate for your next requests

 ```json